Neon-Cyber-Crutches/awesome-powershell/README.md

 - [PSTelegramAPI](https://github.com/mkellerman/PSTelegramAPI) - Module for Telegram APIs.
 - [PSTeams](https://github.com/EvotecIT/PSTeams) - A module for sending formatted messages to a Microsoft Teams Channel.
 - [PSURLScanio](https://github.com/sysgoblin/PSURLScanio) - A module for [urlscan.io](https://urlscan.io/) that is a service to scan and analyze websites.

+## Templating Engines

+- [eps](https://github.com/straightdave/eps) - A templating engine for PowerShell.
+Similar to Jinga2 in python, ERB in Ruby or Twig in PHP.

 ## Build Tools